sfnw-dev-owner/process-manuals/Side_Walls/sidewall_1.md

 - Place a 2x4 flat at each of the short ends.
 Be sure that this flat board is all the way down against the bottom of the jig.
 - CLAMP the flat and perpendicular boards
-- TEAM LEADER - put 2 long SCREWS into each end of the flat board and 8 SCREWS along the short side at the bottom to connect perpendicular 2x4 with the flat one.
+- TEAM LEADER - Pre-drill for 2 long SCREWS into each end of the flat board.
+Drive long screws into these holes, and 8 SCREWS along the short side at the bottom to connect perpendicular 2x4 with the flat one.
 While this goes on, crew place the remaining boards in the jig.
 {{< pagebreak >}}
 ![&nbsp;](images/side_wall_02.png)